buddhist-uni/buddhist-uni.github.io/_content/av/as-it-is_bodhi.md

 minutes: 797
 ---

-These classic recordings give a thorough and dense overview of current, orthodox Theravada doctrine.
+These classic recordings give a thorough and dense overview of current, orthodox Theravāda doctrine.

 Note that, _pace_ the title, this philosophy is not what the Buddha taught "as it is" but is rather [the Pāli](/tags/pali-canon) as interpreted by the commentarial tradition.